 Dacia Duster review - Interior, design and technology

-The Dacia Duster looks better than before, and the interior quality is up a notch, but the cabin remains uninspiring
+The Dacia Duster looks better than before, and the interior quality is up a notch

-It stands out from the glut of compact SUVs courtesy of neat three-section LED daytime running lights, natty four-section rear lights, and a sculpted bonnet.
 The Comfort and Prestige models are given more street appeal courtesy of contrasting front and rear skid plates and alloy wheels.
-On the Prestige model, the wheels are 17-inch ‘diamond-cut’.
+On the Prestige model, the wheels are 17-inch ‘diamond-cut’ versions.

-Things are much improved on the inside, too, with seats that are more comfortable than before, reduced cabin noise when on the move and a good range of hard-wearing plastics.
+Things are much improved on the inside, too, with the comfortable seats benefiting from higher-quality upholstery than before, reduced cabin noise when on the move and a good range of hard-wearing plastics.
 It’s not what you’d call luxurious, but it’s hard to find fault with the build quality, especially considering the price point.

 Overall, the cabin design is more functional than it is inspiring, although the new ‘piano-style’ controls below the air vents is a nice touch.
-The infotainment screen sits 74mm higher than before, which makes it easier to view on the move.
+Dacia has fitted a bigger eight-inch infotainment screen to Comfort and Prestige versions which also include Bluetooth, a DAB radio and two USB ports.

 Sat-nav, stereo and infotainment